Belfas13/How-to-Get-BCHA-for-BCH-after-Hard-Fork-Official-Bitcoin-Cash-ABC-splitting-tools/README.md

-# How to Get BCHA for BCH after Hard Fork - Official Bitcoin Cash ABC splitting tools
+# How to Get BCHA for BCH after Hard Fork - Official Bitcoin Cash ABC splitting guide
-Splitting BCHA and BCH coins using Bitcoin ABC splitting
+Splitting BCHA and BCH coins using Bitcoin ABC tools

 </a>
     <a href="">